vasgat/GroupCommunications/README.md

 # Helios Group Communications API #

-!!
-This is a first version of Helios Group Communications API.
+:warning: This is a first version of Helios Group Communications API.
 Implementation is missing at this point.

 ## Introduction ##